GlobeletJS/chunked-queue/README.md

 Manage long-running tasks without losing interactivity

 ## Motivation
 Long-running tasks in JavaScript can block the event loop.
-If another, higher- priority task needs to run in the meantime, it will have to wait until the current task is finished.
+If another, higher-priority task needs to run in the meantime, it will have to wait until the current task is finished.

 One solution for this is to break the long-running task into chunks.
 Then, each chunk can be run in a [setTimeout] callback.
 If a higher-priority task